Growing in Faith

 Centering prayer is a prayer of quiet that helps us to open ourselves to God’s presence.
 We share, learn, support one another and pray together.
 For more information, contact Gene Popiolek 443.567.6214.

 Encountering God in sacred Scripture is a powerful way to deepen one’s relationship with God and each other.
-The parish has several groups that seek to deepen their faith through learning about, praying with and sharing through Bible study.
+The parish has several Catholic groups for adults that seek to deepen their faith through learning about, praying with and sharing through Bible study.

 Ladies’ Bible Study: Meets 2nd and 4th Wednesday mornings at 10 am ~ Sept. – May.
-Contact Michelle Sullivan for more information.
+Contact Herman Wilkins for more information.

 Wednesday Evenings Bible Study: Wednesday evenings from 7 – 9 pm, Sept – May.
 This group is on hiatus due to COVID-19.
 Contact Jack Dempsey 410-803-2111 for updates.